 “Although a few shoplifters are professional thieves, the vast majority appear to be amateurs in that their activity is sporadic, they typically have no known history of criminal activity, and they steal for their own consumption rather than for resale.”

-The situation seems to resemble the malicious hacking scene.
+The situation seems to resemble the cybercrime scene.
 Though I don’t have the data to prove it, my sense is that a fair number of people have dabbled in some form of hacking activities that would be construed as unethical or malicious.

 Shoplifting as a Cinematic Crime